shoaib-31/chisquarex_proposal/README.md

 #### At some places, look can be enhanced by making element visible when it comes into viewport.

 ## I propose to do these changes in html and css.
 Please give it a thought and pick and choose what do you want.
+Also, during making cahnges I'll be taking your opinions time to time.